 - When the PC is back on, wait till reWASD Tray Agent launches and lights up green.
 Try to launch the game, and check if it picks up the input

 We hope this troubleshooting post answers the questions you have about Double movement in Fortnite with reWASD.
-If not, don’t hesitate to reach out to us in Discord text chat, on Facebook, or on reWASD Forum.
-Make sure to follow us on Pinterest, and YouTube to keep your hand on the pulse.
+If not, reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.